 The Crombie Retail Portfolio is comprised of 296,376 sq. ft. of leasable retail space consisting of 7 grocery anchored retail properties located in Ontario, Quebec, Alberta, Nova Scotia and Saskatchewan.
-The Crombie Retail Portfolio has a weighted average lease term of more than 11.0 years with the largest tenant being Sobeys Inc. The properties are in major retail nodes and surrounded by national and regional retailers, the properties provide existing tenants with street front exposure and on-site parking.
-The Crombie Retail Portfolio is property managed by Crombie REIT (TSX: CRR.UN) As of December 31, 2020, the Crombie Retail Portfolio was 100% occupied with a weighted average net rent PSF of \$18.82.
+The Crombie Retail Portfolio has the largest tenant being Sobeys Inc. The properties are in major retail nodes and surrounded by national and regional retailers, the properties provide existing tenants with street front exposure and on-site parking.
+The Crombie Retail Portfolio is property managed by Crombie REIT (TSX: CRR.UN) As of December 31, 2021, the Crombie Retail Portfolio was 100% occupied.